Where and when?

 Please note that Alexander Technique teachers do not give medical diagnoses.
 If you have any health concerns it is important that you discuss these with your GP.

 What if I need to cancel a lesson?

 In the event that you need to cancel a lesson, I ask that you give at least 24 hours’ notice to avoid liability for payment for the cancelled session.

 All personal information is kept strictly confidential in line with General Data Protection Regulations and the Complementary and Natural Healthcare Council’s (CNHC) Code of Practice.
 I keep brief notes of lessons which you are free to see at any time.
 Your records will be kept for a period of 8 years from your last visit.

 How can I find a teacher who suits me?

-Since you are reading my website, I hope that I might be on your list of teachers to consider .
-However, to ensure you get the most out of your lessons it is important that you feel comfortable with your teacher and like their style of teaching, as we are all very different.
-So it may be a good idea to find out which teachers are within travelling distance of you and make your choice after calling them up, looking at their websites, or going to one of their group introductory classes.
+To ensure you get the most out of your lessons it is important that you feel comfortable with your teacher and like their style of teaching, as we are all very different.
+Since you are reading my website, I hope that I might be on your list of teachers to consider but it’s probably a good idea to consider several – find out which teachers are within travelling distance of you and make your choice after calling them up, looking at their websites, or going to one of their group introductory classes.
 Don’t be afraid to try out different teachers to find out who suits you best and bear in mind that, once you’ve got the basics, you may gain further insights through some lessons with other teachers.